apostrophecms/apostrophe-documentation/tutorials/index.md

 ## DevOps

-[DevOps](devops) covers all you need to know to depploy and configure Apostrophe for a production environment.
+[DevOps](devops) covers all you need to know to deploy and configure Apostrophe for a production environment.

 ## HOWTOs